ravibhandia/mAD_Politics_Remastered/README.md

 The data is processed in clean_data and is exported to csv file.
 The output is then bulkloaded into the database using queries in Mad_politics.sql

+Note: When running Mad_politics.sql make sure to update the path of the cvs with your local absolute path.

 ### webapp
 ---
 * **Archive** : previous version of applictaion files.